daltonshaver/terrorism-analysis/README.md

 - Regional Militias/Tribes: Ethnic, rebel, or insurgency groups focused on regional interests, such as competing for territory, money, or political power.
 - Unknown: Groups with ambiguous names, or groups that lacked any reference online.

+For background information, refer to [Mapping Militants](https://cisac.fsi.stanford.edu/mappingmilitants).
+This website includes background information on most Islamic State terrorist cells in the world.

 ## Results
 - Intepretations: